msksfo/udacityFEND-neighborhoodMap/README.md

 * install all project dependencies with `npm install`
 * run `npm start` in the project root directory to start the development server and launch the   app in the browser window

+## Offline First
+By using Create React App, the production build is a fully functional, offline-first Progressive Web App. `npm run build` will create a build directory with the production build of your app.

 ## Use the app
 * Click a map marker to see a photo of the site